Apoorv7/Django-weather-yield-project/README.md

 ```

-## For opening API's you need to surf to the folowwing urls
+## For opening API's you need to surf to the following urls

 ```
 - Weather API - http://127.0.0.1:8000//api/weather